 The lesser known alternative approach towards treating RLS

 These are the most popular, research-backed scientific approaches to address restless legs syndrome and associated sleep disorders.
 These treatments have recorded evidence to support their effectiveness.
-However, there are tons of experimental methods and alternative therapies that do not have enough scientific backup but still provide relief to select RLS sufferers.
+However, there are many experimental methods and alternative therapies that do not have enough scientific backup but still provide relief to select RLS sufferers.

-In case, you cannot opt for dopaminergic drug therapy, opioid treatments, NIRS therapy, vibration treatments or pneumatic compression.
-You do not have to give up and accept your sleepless state.
+In case, you cannot go for dopaminergic drug therapy, opioid treatments, NIRS therapy, vibration treatments or pneumatic compression.
+You don’t have to give up and accept your sleepless state.
 You can give the alternative therapies a try.
 You can try repetitive transcranial magnetic stimulation, hot-and-cold compression, transcutaneous electric stimulation of the nerves and acupuncture.
 These procedures have helped quite a few people across the USA to enjoy proper sleep at night after months of struggling with new postures, heating blankets, leg weights and ergonomic leg pillows.